 Available from Amazon

-The Baffin Men’s Wolf Snow Boot is another very serious winter design for the harshest conditions.
-The Wolf is designed to keep your feet warm in deep snow.
+The Baffin’s Wolf Snow Boot is another very serious winter design for the harshest conditions.
+The Wolf is designed to keep your feet insulated in deep snow.
 They have an 11″ shaft along with the drawstring collar as well as two straps that are designed to keep the snow out.
 The Wolf comes with a seven-layer removable insole and a solid tread on the outsole.
 Since they are so big, they aren’t considered a good option for driving or a lot of walking.
-The Baffin Wolf is not technically waterproof but is water-resistant, so they are a little more breathable making them a great option if your feet tend to overheat in insulated styles.
+The Baffin Wolf is not technically waterproof but is water-resistant, so they are a little more breathable, making them a great option if your feet tend to overheat in insulated styles.

 Available from Amazon